|

 increase in income putting them into a higher bracket.
 This negative

-reaction indicates a virtual ignorance of the way that U.S. income taxes are
+reaction reflects a virtual ignorance of the way that U.S. income taxes are

 levied.
 Apparently the perception is that if one's total income were